ud1110/APL405/README.md

 ### Hi there 👋

-This is the course codes repository.
-This contains lab demo and submission template copies.
+This is the course repository.
+You can find all lab demo and submission template codes.